gcgarner/IOTstack/docs/Containers/Node-RED.md

 	$ sudo apt install pigpio python-pigpio python3-pigpio
 	```

 2. Install the `node-red-node-pi-gpiod` node.
-See [node management](#nodeManagement).
+See [component management](#componentManagement).
 It allows you to connect to multiple Pis from the same Node-RED service.
 3. Make sure that the `pigpdiod` daemon is running.
 The recommended method is listed [here](https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod).
 In essence, you need to:

 	- Use `sudo` to edit `/etc/rc.local`;